Faculty and instructor recruiting

 We have collaborative research spaces and cutting-edge lab equipment to create an environment that encourages new discoveries and the development of new technology.
 The University also has dedicated resources to support entrepreneurship and business development, such as the Office of Technology Commercialization and the Venture Center, that provide a pathway for our discoveries to reach the market.
 The department has a long history of innovations leading to successful startups, including Nfluence Analytics, Farm Vision, Corebiome Inc., Ninja Metrics, Recon Robotics, and Net Perceptions.

-CS&E faculty have access to many outstanding affiliate research and outreach facilities including the Minnesota Supercomputing Institute, the Digital Technology Center, the Informatics Institute, the Laboratory for Computational Science and Engineering, the Center for Transportation Studies, the Charles Babbage Institute for Computing, Information & Culture, and the Institute for Mathematics and its Applications.
+CS&E faculty have access to many outstanding affiliate research and outreach facilities including the Data Science Initiative, the AI Institute for Climate-Land Interactions, Mitigation, Adaptation, Tradeoffs and Economy (AI-CLIMATE), Minnesota Supercomputing Institute, the Laboratory for Computational Science and Engineering, the Center for Transportation Studies, the Charles Babbage Institute for Computing, Information & Culture, and the Institute for Mathematics and its Applications.

 The entire department is engaged in the success and professional development for our junior faculty.
 Our outstanding assistant professors are the future of the department, and supporting them is the most important thing we can do for our department’s future success.